sclolus/Turbofish/README.md

 The installation lead to the creation of two hiddens subfolder in your HOME/~, .cargo and .rustup
 when you want to remove completely rust, you have just to remove it !

-# If you already have it.
+# If you already have it
 Switch the default toolchain to 'nightly'
 -> rustup toolchain add nightly (install the toolchain)
 -> rustup default nightly (set this toolchain as default)